How to Share a Nanny

 So how are families to manage these infant care expenses?
 Sharing a nanny is the solution for a growing number of families.

 In a nanny-share, two families (typically) will share the services of a single nanny.
 Costs are split in any number of creative ways, often evenly split between the families.
 In a nanny-share arrangement, the nanny usually earns 10 – 20 percent more than her counterparts employed by a single family.
+Another significant item of expenditure is antibiotics and other children’s medicines, many families choose generic amoxicillin.
 Split down the middle, however, this creates a win-win situation for the families and the caregiver.

 Want to share a nanny with another family?
 First, ask yourselves these questions: